Kopano Matlwa: Spilt Milk

 Spilt Milk focuses on the South Africa's "Born Free" generation, or those who became adults in the post-Apartheid era.
 The novel’s protagonist is Mohumagadi, a black principal of her own successful school.
 The novel explores the relationship between Mohumagadi and her students and also the relationship between Mohumagadi and a white priest who is living through hard times.
-While writing this novel, Matlwa felt disappointed with the new post-Apartheid era politics and with personal feelings; it wasn’t everything that was promised.
+While writing this novel, Matlwa felt disappointed with the new post-Apartheid era politics and with personal feelings; it was not everything that was promised.
 The characters in the novel and their interactions with one another are representative of the feelings of disappointment that the South African “born free” generation experienced.
 They soon found "deceit and greed and corruption creeping into society."

 Period Pain

 In 2016, Matlwa published her third novel, Period Pain.
 This novel discusses how South Africans discriminate against foreign nations and how “xenophobia exists within households and institutions."
 It follows Masechaba’s story as she grows up in South Africa, dealing with how South Africans are perceived by other Africans as enslaved and spoiled.
 Through her struggles and marked events in her life, we are given a look into the mental health challenges that not only affect patients but also the professionals who deal with the patients.
 Matlwa’s Period Pain was shortlisted for the 2017 Sunday Times Barry Ronge Fiction Prize, the South African Literary Awards, and South Africa’s Humanities and Social Sciences Award.